falcosecurity/libs/test/driver_sanity/kernel_compat/README.md

 ### System Requirements (Host OS)

-It is recommended to follow instructions in the official docs to install all dependencies as well as run official smoke-tests for each.
+Highly recommended to follow installation instructions in the official docs as well as run official smoke-tests for each dependency.
 See [Support Matrix](#support-matrix) for supported host and guest OS / VM specs.

 - [Docker](https://www.docker.com/products/docker-desktop/) >= 20.10.9
 	- Configure docker to run as non-root